dembovskaya/dembovskaya/README.md

-## Hi guys, welcome to my profile. :v:
+## Hi guys, welcome to my profile :rocket:

 * You can talk to me about Front-end development using Javascript, HTML, CSS, Bootstrap.
 * I also improve my skills and study React.js